victor-mouquin/8a.nu/README.md

 ## Probability of achieving a given graded conditioned on having achieved the previous one

 Next we looked at a potential measure of how hard it is to improve as ones level improves.
-We plotted the probability a climber has to climb a given grade, conditionned on him having climbed the previous grade.
+We plotted the probability a climber has to climb a given grade, conditioned on him having climbed the previous grade.
 One would expect this conditioned probability to get lower the higher the grades.

 First, the unconditioned probability to climb any given grade: